 For additional details, select a driver above or a division from the interactive Trefis split for Hyatt Hotels at the top of the page.

 Nearly 80% of Hyatt's earnings are contributed by the management & franchise business, which is largely fee-based.
-The company estimates that 77% of its earnings over 2024 came from asset-light businesses.
+The company estimates that roughly 80% of its earnings in 2025 came from asset-light businesses.
 This should bode well for the company's cash flows and margins in the long run.

 The rapid expansion of social media has significantly enhanced the relationship between the hospitality industry and its guests.
 The reputation, service quality, staff, etc., are determined through various social media platforms, including online travel forums and customer-led ranking sites such as Tripadvisor.